chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 TODO: Move this code over to the idseq-dag repo.

 ## Release notes
+- 3.5.2
+   - Choose most-represented accessions of assembly/gsnap.hitsummary2.tab add assembly/rapsearch2.hitsummary2.tab
+     as the NCBI references to include on phylogenetic trees, as opposed to making the choice based on pre-assembly align_viz files.

 - 3.5.1
    - Handle absence of m8 hits in PipelineStepBlastContigs.